 Q1: What is SHC’s mission?

 SHC’s mission is to provide affordable housing to alleviate homelessness and human suffering.
 In carrying out this mission, SHC prioritizes the needs of the chronically homeless.

 Q2: Who are the chronically homeless?

 By definition, the “chronically homeless” are those who have been homeless for at least a year (either continuously or episodically for a total of at least a year) and also have at least one diagnosed disability.
-Approximately 82% of our residents are chronically homeless.
-The remaining 18% are also highly vulnerable but have been homeless for less than a year.
+Approximately 82% of our residents were chronically homeless.
+The remaining 18% were also highly vulnerable but had been homeless for less than a year.

 Q3: So what does SHC do to help the homeless?
 Are you basically just McCreesh Place?

 McCreesh Place was SHC’s first supportive housing program—so it has a special place in our heart.
 But SHC has grown to become much more than just McCreesh Place.
 Now, we have a Scattered Site Program, a Rapid Rehousing Program, a “PATH” street outreach team, and everything that is happening at St. Johns Place…

 Q4: Scattered Site, Rapid Rehousing, PATH…I don’t know what those words mean.
 Can you explain it to me in terms that I can understand?

 Okay, sorry, of course, yes!
 Let’s start with the Scattered Site Program.
 So basically there are two big differences between the Scattered Site Program and McCreesh Place.